 Prisoners in Pakistan, especially those on death row, live in cramped, overcrowded cells and often face abuse.
 In Punjab convicts are on death row in 30 jails with a total of 812 death row cells that are usually small rooms that measure 9x12 feet, have attached toilets and are cordoned off by walls that are approximately three feet high.
 On occasions, as many as 12 inmates have to crowd into one cell, charge rights groups.
 A survey by the Law and Justice Commission of Pakistan, an advisory body to the government, says three to six prisoners are usually kept in a single death cell.

-During the period 2011-2015, the Pakistani President rejected as many as 513 mercy petitions of condemned prisoners, an Interior Ministry document revealed.
-The Interior Ministry, in a written response to a question raised by Jamaat-e-Islami Senator Sirajul Haq, said that all mercy petitions sent to the president during the time period were rejected.
+The Report “No Mercy: A Report on Clemency for Death Row Prisoners in Pakistan” launched on 12 April 2018 by Justice Project Pakistan, quotes the Ministry of Interior as stating that the president’s office had rejected 513 mercy petitions by condemned prisoners – 444 of which were from the first 15 months after the resumption of executions in December 2014.
+These data are the same released in 2016, in a written response to a question raised by Jamaat-e-Islami Senator Sirajul Haq by the Minister of Interior for the period 2011-2015.
 As of 15 April 2016, only 38 mercy petitions of condemned prisoners who were awarded a death sentence were pending with the Interior Ministry, of which 13 cases were under submission to the President Secretariat for decision, the document said.
 “Appeals of these condemned prisoners have already been rejected by higher courts,” the Interior Ministry said.

-It is a tradition that nobody is executed in the (Islamic) fasting month of Ramadan and an official in the federal interior ministry confirmed that a notification had been issued to halt executions during Ramadan, which in 2016 started on 6 June and continued until 5 July.
+It is a tradition that nobody is executed in the (Islamic) fasting month of Ramadan and an official in the federal interior ministry confirmed that a notification had been issued to halt executions during Ramadan, which in 2017 started on 26 May to 24 June.

 The executions are usually carried out before sunrise.
 The condemned has a final meal, bathes and then has time to pray before being led to the gallows.
 Executioners cover their face with a black hood and tie their hands and legs before hanging them.